-We only work with trusted suppliers who have agreed to treat your information as respectfully as we do and in accordance with data protection legislation.
+We only work with trusted suppliers and partners who have agreed to treat your information as respectfully as we do and in accordance with data protection legislation.

 The security of your information is paramount to us.
 We use encryption for transfer of data and our networks are monitored regularly to ensure they remain secure.